 variety of visual recognition tasks [2,3, 4,5].
-In particular, using deep representations dramatically reduce the effect of resolution and lighting on domain shifts [2,6].
-However, training an effective CNN model to recognize rotor winding image requires a large number of training samples, but there are limited labeled examples of rotor winding.
+In particular, using deep representations can dramatically reduce the effect of resolution and lighting on domain shifts [2,6].
+However, training an effective CNN model to recognize rotor winding images requires a large number of training samples, but there are limited labeled samples of rotor winding.

-As the improvement method, training a joint CNN architecture was proposed [7], but has only two layers.
+As an improvement method, training a joint CNN architecture with two layers was proposed [7].
 The deeper architecture [4] outperforms the architecture with only two layers.
-A new CNN architecture [8] which introduces an adaptation layer and an additional domain confusion loss, but was limited to only one adaptation layer, and was outperformed by the architecture which has three adaptation layers [9].
+A new CNN architecture [8] introduces an adaptation layer and an additional domain confusion loss but is limited to only one adaptation layer and outperformed by the architecture which has three adaptation layers [9].
 However, these methods require similar dataset between source and target domain and therefore it is difficult to extend these methods to the domains which belong to unrelated domains.

-As far as the rotor winding image detection concerned, the labeled training samples are limited, and directly training convolutional neural network on a small amount of labeled examples turns out to be problematic.
+As far as the rotor winding image detection concerned, the labeled samples are limited, and directly training convolutional neural network on a small amount of labeled samples turns out to be problematic.
 Fortunately, pre-trained CNN do perform well in new domains.
 And using the deep mid-level features learned on ImageNet, instead of the more conventional bag-of-words features, effectively removes the bias in some of the domain adaptation settings [2,10].
 In fact, the dataset bias is often eliminated by learning a feature space transformation to align the source and target representations [11,12,13,14].

-Dataset bias appears on many tasks, according to the characteristics of the rotor winding image, we can eliminate the dataset bias of the rotor winding image by extracting the winding features from the image.
-Normally, the binary processing is an effective method to reduce the influence of background and lighting conditions.
-In addition, using the deep mid-level features learned on ImageNet, effectively removed the bias in some of the domain adaptation settings and resolved the problem that labeled samples are limited [2,6].
+Dataset bias appears on many tasks, and according to the characteristics of the rotor winding images, we can eliminate the dataset bias of the rotor winding images by extracting the winding features from the image.
+Normally, the binary image processing is an effective method to reduce the influence of background and lighting conditions.
+In addition, using the deep mid-level features learned on ImageNet, effectively removes the bias in some of the domain adaptation settings and solves the problem that labeled samples are limited [2,6].
 These principles form the essence of our proposed approach.

 We propose a new transfer learning method to detect the rotor winding, which uses a pre-trained Inception-V3 model [15] trained with ImageNet to build a new model.
-The new model is trained and tested with the binarized images which is binarized directly from color image by the features of RGB value.
+The new model is trained and tested with the binary images which is transformed directly from color images by the features of RGB values.
 Finally, an accurate detection classifier is obtained.
-The experiment analysis demonstrating that the method is significantly outperform all other methods.
+According to the experiment, the method is significantly outperform all other methods.

 pre-trained inception-v3 model trained and tested with binarized image

-We introduce a transfer learning method to learn an image classifier that has both stability and adaptability.
-As shown in the Fig. 3, on the one hand, we begin with an Inception-V3 model, and pre-train the Inception-V3 model with ImageNet dataset, then save the Inception-V3 model.
-On the other hand, we use automatic equipment to collect the rotor winding image, then we binarize the rotor winding image and construct training dataset and different testing dataset using the banirized image.
-In order to transfer the Inception-V3 model from ImageNet dataset to rotor winding dataset, we use training dataset constructed by binarized image to fine-tune the fully connected layer of pre-trained Inception-V3, and then save the Inception-V3 model.
-Finally, we use different testing dataset constructed by binarized image to test the final model.
+We introduce a transfer learning method to build an image classifier that has both stability and adaptability.
+As shown in the Fig. 3, on the one hand, we begin with an Inception-V3 model, and pre-train the Inception-V3 model with ImageNet dataset, then save the Inception-V3 model, on the other hand, we use automatic equipment to collect the rotor winding images, then we binarize the rotor winding images and construct training dataset and different testing dataset using the binary images.
+In order to transfer the Inception-V3 model from ImageNet dataset to rotor winding dataset, we use training dataset constructed by binary images to fine-tune the fully connected layer of pre-trained Inception-V3, and then save the Inception-V3 model.
+Finally, we use different testing dataset constructed by binary images to test the final model.
 It shows that a pre-trained Inception-V3 model can be adapted to different domains through model-based transfer learning.

 Image banarization based on RGB features